SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Complete Mathematical Proofs

 Next, we rearrange Eq.\ref{eq:appendix_ecg} and the following inequality is obtained such that

 Since we can express $\max_{\pi_{\mathcal{C}}} V^{\pi_{\mathcal{C}}}(\mathbf{s})$ as follows:

 By Definition \ref{def:marginal_contribution} we can obviously get the following equations such that

-By taking the maximum operator over $\pi_{i}(\mathcal{C}_{i})$ to Eq.\ref{eq:appendix_prop1_contradiction_0}, we can get that
+By taking the maximum operator over $\pi_{i}$ to Eq.\ref{eq:appendix_prop1_contradiction_0}, we can get that

-By adding up these inequalities in Eq.\ref{eq:appendix_rearrange_ecg} for all $\mathcal{C} \subseteq \mathcal{N}$ and inserting the results from Eq.\ref{eq:appendix_prop1_contradiction_-1} and \ref{eq:appendix_prop1_contradiction_1}, we can directly obtain a new inequality such that
+By adding up these inequalities in Eq.\ref{eq:appendix_rearrange_ecg} for all $\mathcal{C} \ \mathlarger{\mathlarger{\mathlarger{\subseteq}}} \ \mathcal{N}$ and inserting the results from Eq.\ref{eq:appendix_prop1_contradiction_-1} and \ref{eq:appendix_prop1_contradiction_1}, we can directly obtain a new inequality such that

-It is obvious that Eq.\ref{eq:appendix_prop1_contradiction} contradicts the suppose, so we have showed that Eq.\ref{eq:appendix_core} always holds for any coalition $\mathcal{C} \subseteq \mathcal{N}$.
-For this reason, we can get the conclusion that coalition marginal contribution is a solution in the Markov core of Markov convex game (MCG) with the grand coalition. \end{proof} \end{lemma}
+It is obvious that Eq.\ref{eq:appendix_prop1_contradiction} contradicts the suppose, so we have showed that Eq.\ref{eq:appendix_core} always holds for any coalition $\mathcal{C} \ \mathlarger{\mathlarger{\mathlarger{\subseteq}}} \ \mathcal{N}$.
+For this reason, we can get the conclusion that marginal contribution is a solution in Markov core of Markov convex game with the grand coalition. \end{proof}